khimo/khimo.github.io/bli-guides/bli-faq.md

 The _BeoLink Gateway_ configuration is fully compatible with the _BeoLiving Intelligence_.
 Check our [detailed description](bli-for-blgw-installers.md#blgw-migration) for further information about the migration process.

-#### Q: Does the BeoLiving Intelligence support Bang and Olufsen's MasterLink products?

-_BeoLiving Intelligence_ does not support MasterLink products directly, however they still can be used with the BLI via a BeoLink Converter.